SEVEN abandoned puppies found with their mother near a town industrial estate are waiting to go to new homes.

 The tiny puppies were found huddled together with their mother against the cold in a secluded area away from busy routes.

 The mother of the seven puppies is a German Shepherd cross aged around two years old.
 A male bull mastiff cross, about 10 months old, was also found at the scene.
-It is assumed he is the father of the litter.
+It is assumed he is the father of